polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/add-contracts-pallet.md

 	'pallet-contracts-rpc-runtime-api/std',
 ]
 ```
-Now we must add the `ContractsApi` dependency required to implement the Contracts runtime API.
-Add this with the other `use` statements.

 To get the state of a contract variable, we have to call a getter function that will return a
 `ContractExecResult` wrapper with the current state of the execution.